-Planes: Internal flights are based on economy class, with reputable airlines.
-Pre-flight seat allocation is not available on international and internal flight sectors.
+Air: Internal flights are based on economy class, with reputable airlines.
+Pre-flight seat allocation is not available on international and internal flight sectors

-Trains: This trip involves a train journey in AC class cars.
-Getting on and off the trains in India can be quite disordered as passengers will start boarding well before people have finished getting off!
+Trains: Getting on and off the trains in India can be quite disordered and amusing as passengers will start boarding well before people have finished getting off!
 If your group is disembarking at a stop that is not the end of the line, the train will only stop for 10 minutes and you must have your luggage ready and by your side a few minutes before the train pulls into the station.